Dipin-Raj/Uber-Ride-Analytics-2024/README.md

 # 🚖 Uber Ride Analytics 2024

-An interactive **Streamlit dashboard** to explore **Uber ride trends, cancellations, customer behavior, ratings, and geographical hotspots** in Delhi NCR.
+This is an interactive **Streamlit dashboard** to explore **Uber ride trends, cancellations, customer behavior, ratings, and geographical hotspots** in Delhi NCR.

 ## ✨ Features
 - 📊 **Bookings & Cancellations** — Analyze daily, weekly, and monthly booking patterns.